 WHAT TO EXPECT

 When you arrive at the BMX track, naturally you'll want to check out the course.
 There will be a dirt track (average length 1,000+ feet), with banked turns and jumps of all shapes and sizes.
 Actually, the first thing you need to do is find the sign-up / registration building.
 It is there that you'll need to fill out a USA BMX application and sign up to race or practice.
-First-time racers are able to purchase a full membership for $60, which is good for one year of date of purchase, 30 day memberships are also available.
+First-time racers are able to purchase a full annual membership for $60.
 You can also opt to try the One Day Temporary membership for a $1.00.
 A "Temp" provides you with USA BMX's secondary insurance and enables you to go out on the track.
 Entry fees are $8.00 to race.

 Before you get up on the starting gate, it is suggested that first you closely watch the riders go around the track.
 Pay attention to their body motion over jumps (using arms and legs as shock absorbers) and note where riders are pedaling and when they are coasting.
 Take it slow on your first few laps.
 Remember, you are brand new to this and those fast, expert racers started off just like you.
 Take time to learn the track - know which obstacles are coming up and how to take it smoothly.
 Often, the difference in the beginner class is who is smoothest around the course rather than quickest.